TobitSoftware/chayns-template-esnext-react/README.md

-chayns with React + ES2015 - Template
+chayns with React + ES.NEXT - Template
 ===================
 This template contains a tapp using the chayns ModeSwitch, Accordion and PersonFinder components.<br>
 If you're a chayns® manager you can switch to the specific mode and a PersonFinder will get visible.<br>